uzairarif5/NNForDigits/README.md

 ## Coding a neural network to identify hand written numbers

-Lets see a small description of my project files and folders:
+Lets see a description of my project files and folders:
 - `initWeightAndBiases.py`:
   - Contains the function of setting weights and biases which will be used by the neural network.
 The function will run if you run the file.
   - Contains the sizes of the input layer (784), second hidden layer (256) and third hidden layer (128).